 A couple of years ago I worked on a video campaign with Calista Flockhart (the famous TV lawyer).
 It was odd for me because while I have a lot of film experience (I picked up a dozen eggs for Terry Tate: Office Linebacker’s breakfast as a PA), it was the first time I was on the “client side” of a production.
 It kind of drove me crazy but that’s for another blog post.
 The point is, we didn’t have the rights — or the budget — to run the ads on broadcast TV, so we turned to social media and streaming TV.

 The great thing about streaming TV is that it’s pretty affordable and gives you a nice “bling factor.”
-Companies like Choozle and Genius Monkey can get your :30 professionally produced ads (not your iPhone selfie video) onto streaming networks and you can ask your friends who have “cut the cable” if they saw your ad during “Chopped” or “Meet the Press” or “Sunday Night Football.”
+Companies like Choozle and Genius Monkey can get your :30 professionally produced ads (not your iPhone selfie video) onto streaming networks.
+Even Hulu is now offering self-service ads and once you have your well-produced TV Spot, you can ask your friends who have “cut the cable” if they saw your ad during “Chopped” or “Meet the Press” or “Sunday Night Football.”
 You can geo-target or even retarget your website visitors via IP address.

 If you are one of those firms who have been running those local TV ads during the evening news (or have been saying, “I should do that,”) consider running connected TV/OTT ads.